Avaiga/taipy-studio/README.md

 - Building Taipy configuration files:<br/>
   If you plan to build Taipy configuration files, you can open the "Taipy Configs" view and get started.
-It opens in the *Secondary Side Bar", usually located on the right side of Visual Studio Code.
+This view opens in the *Secondary Side Bar".

   If your current project has any configuration files (`*.toml`), they are listed in the "Config Files" section at the top of this view.<br/>